virtual-imaging-platform/VIP-python-client/README.md

 Besides saving memory on VIP servers, **clever use of input data can save a lot of time**, since there is no easy way to parallelize the upload and download steps between multiple sessions.

+## Improvements

+Short term features
+- Use of `pathlib` everywhere in the code for better maintenance
+- Launch pipelines with Girder files

+To improve user experience
+- Function describe_pipeline() to help novice users shaping the `input_settings` property
+- Function get() to easily get undeclared properties (`session_name`, `output_dir`) from a Session object

 ---

+# VipCI

+[Description to come]

 # Get a VIP API key